Pirates vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has put up 96 hits with 25 doubles, two triples, 15 home runs and 44 walks.
+- Correa has collected 96 hits with 25 doubles, two triples, 15 home runs and 46 walks.
 He has driven in 54 runs.

 Correa Recent Games